 Where to stay in Łódź

 There are plenty of places to stay in Łódź but each time I stay at Hotel Grand purely because scenes from Lynch’s Inland Empire were shot inside.
-It’s located on Piotrkowska street so you can’t beat it for location.
+It is located on Piotrkowska street so you can’t beat it for location.

 It’s impressive to think it opened its doors to the public in 1888 and has been running ever since.
-It’s also recently undergone a large-scale renovation so I imagine it’s pretty swanky now.
+The hotel has also recently undergone a large-scale renovation so I imagine it’s pretty swanky now.

 I always travel to Poland, but I’ve been wanting to go to Łódź for ages!
 All my Polish friends who know me reckon that with history, film and arts, (stuff that I already love), I’ll have a very fine time indeed!